juandesi/mqtt-connector/docs/10_quickstart.md

 Now go and run your app!
 You'll start to see log messages from the subscription flow that are being published by your publish flow.

 That's all!

-Download the test app [here](https://drive.google.com/file/d/1X9N3PRvlSgM6kvZSs-JIk7F3KXBMSSdB/view?usp=sharing) and try it out.
-You can import it in Studio. (crafted for runtime 4.2.0)
-{: .fs-2 }